AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/stats-addon.md

 ![Status lights](images/stats-addon-lights.png)

-Let's tackle the metadata collection in the Authoring Sandbox, especially the data structure we want to create[^2].
+Let's tackle the metadata collection in the Document Sandbox, especially the data structure we want to create[^2].
 There are many ways to go about this business: I've decided to keep track of elements on a Page basis and store page dimensions, too.
 Eventually, the iframe will receive `documentData`, an array of objects, one for each page,  with `dimensions` and `nodes` properties.
 If you've got a taste for TypeScript, the type definition would be as follows.

 ```ts
 type DocumentData = Array<{